pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

 * These values can be fetched by subsequent calls to `GetMetricByName` and `GetMetricBySelector`.
 * The server caches the results of the query to avoid unnecessary recomputation every time a metric is fetched.

-The custom metrics server contains a hard-coded [PxL script](https://docs.px.dev/reference/pxl/) (Pixie's query language) in order to compute HTTP requests/second by pod.
+The custom metrics server contains a [hard-coded](https://github.com/pixie-io/pixie-demos/blob/main/custom-k8s-metrics-demo/pixie-http-metric-provider.go#L33-L48) PxL script (Pixie's [query language](https://docs.px.dev/reference/pxl/)) in order to compute HTTP requests/second by pod.
 PxL is very flexible, so we could easily extend this script to generate other metrics instead (latency by pod, requests/second in a different protocol like SQL, function latency, etc).

-There was one pitfall that we ran into.
-Our initial implementation would only generate metrics for pods with at least 1 HTTP request.
 It's important to generate a custom metric for every one of your pods, because the Kubernetes autoscaler will not assume a zero-value for a pod without a metric associated.
+One early bug our implementation had was omitting the metric for pods that didn't have any HTTP requests.

 ## Testing and Tuning